roman-milk/roman-milk.github.io/bedding-the-babysitter.md

+===

- ****** Bedding the Babysitter Ch.
-07 ****** bysilkstockingslover© "Look, bitch," Ashley snapped.
+"Look, bitch," Ashley snapped.
 "You can act all high and mighty and pretentious, but we all know you are a submissive slut, a complete puppy dog to Karen."

  "I am not," Sabrina snapped back, always hating when people saw her as second fiddle to Karen.